nhsconnect/gpconnect-messaging/index.md

 1. message senders: NHS organisations seeking to send messages
 2. message receivers: GP practices seeking to receive and process messages

 This specification is primarily aimed at message senders.
-Where information is aimed at message receivers only, this is made clear.
+Where the specification contains information for message receivers this is explicitly stated.

 {% include twitterfollow.html %}